Air France Flight 447: Automated messages

+The 24 ACARS messages

 Weather conditions

 Weather conditions in the mid-Atlantic were normal for the time of year, and included a broad band of thunderstorms along the Intertropical Convergence Zone (ITCZ).
 A meteorological analysis of the area surrounding the flight path showed a mesoscale convective system extending to an altitude of around 50000 ft above the Atlantic Ocean before Flight 447 disappeared.
 During its final hour, Flight 447 encountered areas of light turbulence.

 Commercial air transport crews routinely encounter this type of storm in this area.
 With the aircraft under the control of its automated systems, one of the main tasks occupying the cockpit crew was that of monitoring the progress of the flight through the ITCZ, using the on-board weather radar to avoid areas of significant turbulence.
 Twelve other flights had recently shared more or less the same route that Flight 447 was using at the time of the accident.

 Search and recovery

 Surface search

 Flight 447 was due to pass from Brazilian airspace into Senegalese airspace around 02:20 (UTC) on 1 June, and then into Cape Verdean airspace at roughly 03:45.
 Shortly after 04:00, when the flight had failed to contact air traffic control in either Senegal or Cape Verde, the controller in Senegal attempted to contact the aircraft.
-When he received no response, he asked the crew of another Air France flight (AF459) to try to contact AF447; this also met with no success.
+When he received no response, he asked the crew of another Air France flight (AF459) to try to contact AF447; this was also met with no success.

 After further attempts to contact Flight 447 were unsuccessful, an aerial search for the missing Airbus commenced from both sides of the Atlantic.
 Brazilian Air Force aircraft from the archipelago of Fernando de Noronha and French reconnaissance aircraft based in Dakar, Senegal, led the search.
 They were assisted by a Casa 235 maritime patrol aircraft from Spain and a United States Navy Lockheed Martin P-3 Orion anti-submarine warfare and maritime patrol aircraft.